 - Once approved, we will provide you with a spreadsheet of artists requesting temporary housing for you to consider.

 - Reach out via e-mail or phone to connect with an artist who you think could be a good fit for your home.
-When you have made a good match and secured your agreement, we ask that you send us an e-mail at firstname.lastname@example.org to let us know.
+When you have made a good match and secured your agreement, we ask that you send us an e-mail to firstname.lastname@example.org to let us know.
 In this e-mail, please let us know if you plan to make additional matches or if you are ready to have your name removed from the list of available hosts!

 Let the fun times begin!